Jake88/momentum_tool/documentation/GAME_DESIGN.md

 We both had a lot of fun actually, which is super promising!

 ### Actions
-- Try Reducing track size by 4 pieces to allow for 2 laps.
+- DONE -> Try Reducing track size by 4 pieces to allow for 2 laps.
 - No change to AI just yet
 - Add some unique cards
 - Add Some driver cards
 - Add an advanced market?
-- Add some player dash boards and a round tracker, with instructions for collecting stats during the game.
+- DONE -> Add some player dash boards and a round tracker, with instructions for collecting stats during the game.
-- Add a glossary dashboard for all the card terminology
+- DONE -> Add a glossary dashboard for all the card terminology

+## FOURTH play test

+Game went for a while but lots of writing and questions within.
+Over 2 hours for a 2 lap with 17 piece track.
+Used the Unique power cards.
+All 3 seemed reasonably fun - Joker was chaotic.
+Jake won, just beating the AI who came second.
+Some questions around how the AI moves.
+The AI cleared up a lot of the oil / obsticles which isn't ideal because they don't do really affect the AI in  a big way (they don't crash).
+Maybe the AI should be treated as "ghosts" that race, and cause mayhem, but are actually ethereal and don't run into player cars or are targetable.???
+AI should ignore all DRAW and FORGET abilities.
+Crashing can actually seem beneficial at times getting you off a 4 corner wall and putting you into the 2 lane middle at the cost of momentum and XP points...??
+Seems fine...
+6-8 point cards were never purchased.
+Need to rework the cost of these shield cards.
+NOS seems really powerful.
+Draw seems really powerful?
+Oil doesn't feel impactful.
+Maybe when you hit an oil tile you actually slide right through it (apply your movement type again) but this feels like it is fine for a straight movement.
+Have tweaked this to be a little stronger.

+- What happens when the AI hits an obsticle, does it reset to the middle or just go where the obsticle was?
+Is there any negative to an AI hitting an osticle??
+- Does oil slick markers go away at the end of the round if not used??
+- Is stuck pedal to strong or should it remain as a momentum L||R?

+### Actions
+- Obsticle and oil are currently the same value.
+Either oil lower or obsticle higher.
+- Either bring down the cost of the higher cost market cards, or raise the XP gain from cheaper ones.
+Right now it's very rare to get 5-6 points to spend.
+- Lots of questions around how the AI should work with regards to interacting with tokens on the board.
+- Add track symbols and powerup / negative effect deck to draw from?